Showing posts with label US Open. Show all posts

 Staying near Penn Station puts you very close to the action and near subways.
 Just remember to book those Hamilton tickets way in advance!

-Need a tour?
-Must-see stops include Times Square, the Empire State building, seeing galleries at the MET, and walking above the High Line district.
+Must-see stops include Times Square, the Empire State Building, seeing galleries at the MET, and walking above the High Line district.

 To stay somewhere a bit calmer than downtown and a bit nicer than Flushing, there is a little secret area called "Long Island City" (or LIC) - not to be confused with Long Island.
 It puts you between the two areas of interest while keeping prices manageable.